|Minimum Stay||5 nights|

 We nurture a climate of openness and equality-based relationships.
 And we look forward to our mostly respectful and tolerant guests who contribute personally to bring together the different universes in this world.

 ... because cackling chickens and neighing horses strain the mind less than howling engines.

 ... because the sight of wooded mountains and free-flowing wild brooks is more pleasing to the eye than concreted soil on which skyscrapers grow.

 ... because there are not many places where the breath of bygone times is still visible and perceptible, and where, nevertheless, you don't have to give up the amenities of running water, central heating, TV and internet.

 ... because you enjoy a privilege here as a Western alien.
-It expresses itself more in a particular respect than in attempts to defraude or to attack you.
+It expresses itself in a particular respect rather than in attempts to defraud or attack you.

 ... you may judge for yourself after you've been here.